-Start by thinking about the documentation needed to help implement the QMS.
+Start by thinking about the documentation needed to help implement the QMS software.
 It’s also worth identifying whether you want a digital version or hard copies of these documents early on.
 The more complex your business and its procedures, the more documentation you’ll need to cover its intricacies.

 Start with a workflow document to map your processes and how they interact.
 This document should help you identify areas where other documents are needed.
 It’s also worth looking over the ISO 9001 requirements to see which documents could be easy wins and which might take a bit more work.
 Planning out your documentation needs at this stage helps save time and effort later on.